oboukli/misc-problem-solutions/docs/developer_notes.md

 ## Curiously recurring template pattern

-An occurrence of the curiously recurring template pattern (CRTP), can be seen in `list_iterator_helper`.
+An occurrence of the curiously recurring template pattern (CRTP), as a mixin utilizing C++23's explicit object parameter, can be seen in `list_iterator_helper`.

-At the time of writing, Apple Clang (version 16.0.0) did not support C++23's explicit object parameter, and hence the said C++23 feature is could not be utilized.

 ## Problem-specific notes